 Whooping cough was endemic in the UK prior to the introduction of the vaccine in the 1950s, with annual notifications exceeding 120,000 in England and Wales.
 Prevalence plummeted following the widespread uptake of the immunisation programme but epidemics have periodically occurred.
 In the late 1970s/early 1980s this was due to fall in vaccine coverage due to a public loss of confidence in safety.
 The latest epidemic in 2012, however, occurred while vaccine uptake was high, and matched increased prevalence elsewhere in the world.

 In the UK, whooping cough used to have its highest incidence in infants (school-aged children are often the source of infection for younger siblings) but now infection also occurs in adolescents and adults.
 In the 2012 outbreak, the highest incidence of disease was in babies under the age of 3 months, who contracted the infection before being old enough to have their first vaccination.
 As a result of this, the Department of Health introduced a temporary programme of vaccination of pregnant women at 28-32 weeks of gestation.
-This allows passive protection via the intrauterine transfer of maternal antibodies and, as it appears to have been effective and safe, the temporary programme was extended in 2014 for at least another five years.
+This allows passive protection via the intrauterine transfer of maternal antibodies and, as it appears to have been effective and safe, the programme has become permanent.

 Note the vaccination history, including that of the mother for very young babies.
 Children and adults can catch whooping cough even if they were vaccinated in the past because both natural and vaccine immunity wane over time.